 With history not on their side, one of the biggest challenges for financial marketers is gaining trust.
 According to research from PwC, only 32% of people say they have confidence in banks!

-Chris has been running the AdWords strategy for 30+ organizations in the financial/banking space over the course of the last five years.
+Chris has been running the Google Ads strategy for 30+ organizations in the financial/banking space over the course of the last five years.
 From payday and specialty loans, to mortgages, banking, and more, Chris knows this space well.
-I recently dove into some of the main learnings Chris has collected over the years, so without further ado let’s jump into his top eight tips to outshine your financial competition with Google AdWords.
+I recently dove into some of the main learnings Chris has collected over the years, so without further ado let’s jump into his top eight tips to outshine your financial competition with Google Ads.

 In a crowded landscape, how can financial marketers stand out on the SERP?
 Chris recommended boasting about your perks within your ad copy.
 “You need to have unique offers and calls to action; focus on benefits like ‘free airline miles,’” says Chris.

 So, what sets you apart?
 Perhaps you give a free hour-long financial consultation for new clients?
 Or maybe you charge no annual fee, and offer X times more cash back than similar companies in your niche?
 Write a list of your most intriguing perks and benefits and include them in your ad copy.
 Make sure to use features like ad extensions to help add more offers to your copy.

 Check out the great example from Chase Bank below.